louisdtb/bowl/README.md

 ## Background / Overview

-Bowl is a fictional food order menu designed and built in React by Louis de Tilly.
-The goal was to create a modern and well-designed digital menu prototype.
+Bowl is a React food menu.
+The idea was to create a modern, pretty menu.

-This repo is for showcasing purposes only.
+This repo is for reference only.

 ## Features

-- Redux cart management
+- Redux cart
-- Lottie order success animation
+- Lottie animations
 - CSS-only responsive popout cart
-- Background video on desktop
+- Background video

 ## Todo